Log Cabin Cost

 Get Prices

-How Much Does it Cost to Build a Log Cabin?
+How Much is a Log Cabin?

-No more shivering in flimsy canvas tents or thin-walled caravans the new camper wants solid walls and comfort, and so camping pods were born.
+No more shivering in flimsy canvas tents or thin-walled caravans, the new camper wants solid walls and comfort, and so camping pods were born.
 Mobile log cabin camping pods can range in price from between £2,000-£30,000 according to size, style, and finish.

 The more traditional log cabin UK style is a summer house or garden room.
 Again, size and style will determine the price, but the average cost will be around £2,000-£7,500.
 Some of these will be insulated for year-round comfort, although this will depend on how utilised the building will be.